CASSIOWPE

 Partners and funding

-This project is led by the Laboratoire d’Océanographie Physique et Spatiale and France Energies Marines.
+This project was led by the Laboratoire d’Océanographie Physique et Spatiale and France Energies Marines.

-This project receives funding from France Energies Marines and its members and partners, as well as French State funding managed by the French National Research Agency under the France 2030 investment plan.
-It also benefits from a public financial contribution from the SUD Provence-Alpes-Côte d’Azur region and from the Pôle Mer Méditerranée.
+This project received funding from France Energies Marines and its members and partners, as well as French State funding managed by the French National Research Agency under the France 2030 investment plan.
+It also benefited from a public financial contribution from the SUD Provence-Alpes-Côte d’Azur region and from the Pôle Mer Méditerranée.

 Photo credit : Rkit / Pixabay